bnatunga/bnatunga/README.md

 👋 Hi, It's Brenda here.

 👩‍💻 I’m interested in data science, google cloud engineeering, web & android development.
-Therefore, looking to collaborate on/ assist with any project regarding any of the above.
+Therefore, looking to collaborate on/ assist with any project regarding any of the above aspects.